The directive on protecting personal data processed for the purpose of criminal law enforcement

 Transfers to a third country can only take place if required for law enforcement purposes and if the Commission has adopted an adequacy decision on the level of protection provided by that country.
 Where no adequacy decision exists, transfers can take place based on appropriate safeguards.
 In addition to these possibilities, provision is made for specific circumstances.

 In addition to reforming EU data protection rules, the Council adopted in 2010 a mandate for the Commission to negotiate a data protection agreement with the United States (umbrella agreement).
-This agreement aims at protecting personal data of European citizens transferred between the EU and the US for law enforcement purposes.
-It will serve as a complement to existing and future agreements.
+This agreement aims at protecting personal data of European citizens transferred between the EU and the US for criminal law enforcement purposes but does not allow transfers as such.
+It will thus serve as a complement to existing and future agreements.

 On 2 June 2016, the EU and the US signed the agreement.
 The European Parliament now needs to give its consent, before the agreement can be finally concluded.